Barn-Raiser/project-planning/mvp.md

      * Wednesday code freeze, for demo prep and documentation

 ##### Assign category(/ies) to a "Need"
-* As an unauthenticated visitor, when I create a "Need," I am prompted to assign <TBD count> cetegory/ies to the need
+* As an unauthenticated visitor, when I create a "Need," I am prompted to assign <TBD count> category/ies to the need
    * How are categories created/defined?
       * Hard coded on the BE, including an "other"
    * How many categories can a user assign?
       * One (for now) in a dropdown menu
-         * Maybe build DB to accomodate future iteration with many:many?
+         * DB is built to accomodate as many categories as we'd like to assign

 ##### Filter "Needs Index" page by some attributes
 * As an unauthenticated visitor, I can filter the "Needs Index" page by the following attributes: